smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ## Problem: On-chain computation leads to high gas fees

-In the guide for [Making Keepers-compatible Contracts](/docs/chainlink-keepers/compatible-contracts/), you deployed a basic [counter contract](/docs/chainlink-keepers/compatible-contracts/#example-contract) and verified that the counter increments every 30 seconds.
+In the guide for [Making Automation-compatible Contracts](/docs/chainlink-keepers/compatible-contracts/), you deployed a basic [counter contract](/docs/chainlink-keepers/compatible-contracts/#example-contract) and verified that the counter increments every 30 seconds.
 However, more complex use cases can require looping over arrays or performing expensive computation.
 This leads to expensive gas fees and can increase the premium that end-users have to pay to use your dApp.
 To illustrate this, deploy an example contract that maintains internal balances.

 The contract has the following components:

 - A fixed-size(1000) array `balances` with each element of the array starting with a balance of 1000.
 - The `withdraw()` function decreases the balance of one or more indexes in the `balances` array.
 Use this to simulate changes to the balance of each element in the array.
-- Keepers are responsible for regularly re-balancing the elements using two functions:
+- Automation Nodes are responsible for regularly re-balancing the elements using two functions:
   - The `checkUpkeep()` function checks if the contract requires work to be done.
 If one array element has a balance of less than `LIMIT`, the function returns `upkeepNeeded == true`.
   - The `performUpkeep()` function to re-balances the elements.
 To demonstrate how this computation can cause high gas fees, this example does all of the computation within the transaction.
 The function finds all of the elements that are less than `LIMIT`, decreases the contract `liquidity`, and increases every found element to equal `LIMIT`.